1801-1878: The Twofold Origin – university presses in Heidelberg and Tübingen

 The collaboration with the Leo Baeck Institute began in 1957 and marked the establishment of Jewish Studies, a field that stands independently of the theological publishing program.

-Hans Georg Siebeck's son, Georg Siebeck (born 1946) joined J.C.B.
-Mohr (Paul Siebeck) in 1972 and in 1976 took over its management.
-He was made a partner in 1983, became the sole owner in 1990, accompanying and guiding the enterprise for over 40 years up until his retirement at the end of 2014.
+Hans Georg's son Georg Siebeck (born 1946) joined J.C.B.
+Mohr (Paul Siebeck) in 1972, taking over as director in 1976.
+He became a partner in 1983 and was sole proprietor from 1990, accompanying and guiding the press for over 40 years until his retirement at the end of 2014.

 The name Mohr Siebeck replaced the rather cumbersome J.C.B.
 Mohr (Paul Siebeck) in 1996.
 In order to ensure independent survival, Mohr Siebeck was transformed in 2003 firstly into a sole proprietorship company (Mohr Siebeck e.K.) and then in 2005 acquired limited partnership status (Mohr Siebeck GmbH & Co.
 KG).
 The two long-term editors of the law and theology and Jewish studies programs, Dr. Franz-Peter Gillig and Dr. Henning Ziebritzki, were made fellow managing directors to Georg Siebeck in 2005 and since January 2015 have sole responsibility for the running of the business.